was111607/sample-gcp-nlp-flask/backend_api/README.md

     env\Scripts\activate

-Note: If you get an error from windows about not being ableto run scripts as it is disabled on this system then run the following command:
+Note: If you get an error from windows about not being able to run scripts as it is disabled on this system then run the following command:

     Set-ExecutionPolicy Unrestricted -Scope Process